Planzo

 Size: 32.4 square kilometers

 Suvarnabhumi Airport, located in Bangkok, is one of the busiest airports in Southeast Asia.
-Its significant size allows it to handle a high volume of passenger traffic, serving as a major gateway to Thailand and the surrounding region.
+Its significant size allows it to handle a high volume of passenger traffic, serving as an essential gateway to Thailand and the surrounding region.

 Conclusion